 Additionally, because the warehouses are centralized, each shipment will have to travel a significant distance, delaying the completion of orders.
 On the other hand, you do have total control over warehouse operations with this arrangement.
 A big internal workforce will be needed to manage the warehousing procedures, but it helps to assure quality control.
-That’s where warehousing companies come into picture, read more.
+That’s where warehousing companies come into the picture, read more.

 Decentralized Warehouses at Multiple Locations

-As the name suggests, decentralized distributed warehousing means several warehouses are placed at multiple strategically chosen locations for easy operations, low costs and proximity to transport hubs and areas of high demand.
-Read our blog on decentralized inventory to know how it helps eCommerce businesses in 2022.
+As the name suggests, decentralized distributed warehousing means several warehouses are placed at multiple strategically chosen locations for easy operations, low costs, and proximity to transport hubs and areas of high demand.
+Read our blog on decentralized inventory to know how it helps eCommerce businesses in 2023.
 It will be easier to understand the benefits of distributed warehousing if you compare the pros and cons of decentralized warehouses with the conventional warehousing technique of centralized storage systems.
 Here are a few pros and cons of Decentralized warehouses: